xp4xbox/Python-Backdoor/readme.md

 ## Help

-If you need any help at all, feel free to post a "help" issue.
+If you need any help at all, feel free to post a "help" issue or a comment on my [instructable](https://www.instructables.com/id/Simple-Python-Backdoor/).

 ## Contributing